 - Public Relations Director

-According to the 2012 U.S. Bureau of Labor Occupational Outlook Handbook, bachelor’s degree candidates in marketing received offers with a median salary of $60,000.
+According to the Bureau of Labor Statistics, U.S. Department of Labor, Occupational Outlook Handbook, 2019 Edition, bachelor’s degree candidates in marketing received offers with a median salary of $63,790.

 How to Apply

 Marketing is a broad area with many career opportunities.
 This concentration helps students to develop skills that enable them to function in many different marketing roles while working closely and effectively with other business functions.
 This program provides high quality education for marketing major at an affordable expense and allows students to access the exciting job market in the NY, NJ and CT tri-state area.

 |33:630:363||Introduction to Advertising||3|